Blog

 Schedule a meeting away from any distractions to discuss strengthening your current working relationship.
 Use the following structure for these conversations: Review your current working relationship and each share what you would like MORE of and LESS of to strengthen and optimize what you do today.

-Fight the urge to limit this conversation to how you could work together on one near-term opportunity, expand your thinking to include this and other possible opportunities.
-This dialogue should not be a one and done "next opportunity" discussion, this should be more far reaching and longer-term than just the prospect that is right in front of you.
+Fight the urge to limit this conversation to how you could work together on one near-term opportunity and expand your thinking to include this and other possible opportunities.
+This dialogue should not be a one-and-done "next opportunity" discussion.
+This should be more far-reaching and longer-term than just the prospect that is right in front of you.

 STEP 2: Explore future goals.